amatov/DifferentialDiagnosisCBIR/README.md

 ##### See my preliminary demo of the BoW ranking at https://vimeo.com/365998906/e94e02a8af

-##### For further information on differential diagnosis, please see: https://github.com/amatov/FluorescentFundusNeurodegeneration
+##### For further information regarding differential diagnosis based on in vivo imaging, please see: https://github.com/amatov/FluorescentFundusNeurodegeneration